BranchTaken/Hemlock/doc/reports/aplr1/aplr1.md

 # The APLR(1) Algorithm for Generating Compact LR(1) Parsers is Simpler and More Capable than IELR(1)

-[This is a living version of an originally web-published technical report. [^evans2026]]
+[This is an evergreen version of an originally web-published technical report. [^evans2026]]

 The [Hocc](https://github.com/BranchTaken/Hemlock/blob/main/doc/tools/hocc.md) parser generator, which is part of the [Hemlock](https://github.com/BranchTaken/Hemlock) programming language project,